What are Weingarten Rights?

 Can I pay my dues over the phone?

 At this time Local 784 only accepts payment by check or money order.
+For financial questions contact the Secretary-Treasurer.

 How long does it take to become a member after applying?